-Clinical Psychology: empowerment, resilience, community-based learning, transformative education, civic engagement, intimate partner violence, client-centered services
+Clinical Psychology: empowerment, resilience, community-based learning, transformative education, civic engagement, intimate partner violence, survivor-centered services

-Dr. Cattaneo will not be taking a new PhD student for the Fall 2022 application cycle.
+Dr. Cattaneo will be taking a new PhD student for the Fall 2023 application cycle.
+Please be sure to look through the Lab for Community Reach website if you are interested in applying!

 Cattaneo, L.B., Chan, W.Y, Shor, R., Gebhard, K.T., Elshabassi, N.E.
 (2019).
 Elaborating the connection between social class and classism.
 American Journal of Community Psychology.
 Published on-line. https://doi.org/10.1002/ajcp.12322